-There's so much more to life at the Honors College, including joining student groups, participating in Honors College Changemaking Communities, finding your community through the HC affinity groups and Gen HC program for first-generation students, performing at open mic nights by the fire, and more.
+There's so much more to life at the Honors College, including dedicated events throughout the year from guest speakers and trips to places like New York, Philadelphia, and Washington, D.C., to get-togethers and even open mic nights by the fire.
 You can also pursue specific leadership opportunities in your second year and beyond.
 There are so many ways to get involved at the Honors College.
 In addition, there are numerous organizations across Rutgers that you can explore, so don't hesitate to get involved.